Abe Springs Tree Removal

 Local context: Abe Springs tree operations near PEAR-AZALEA PARK in Calhoun County combine resistograph verification on suspect stems with temporary stabilization and follow-up structural pruning, including crew-safe exclusion zones, chip/haul logistics, and post-work target reassessment.

-Removal note: In Abe Springs, tree removal projects need a plan that considers Slash Pines, Red Maples, Live Oaks, local storm exposure, access around Pear-azalea Park, and the targets below the canopy.
+Removal note: In Abe Springs, tree removal projects need a plan that considers Slash Pines, Red Maples, Live Oaks, local storm exposure, access constraints, and the targets below the canopy.
 The work is different from pruning because the full tree, debris, stump decision, and final site condition all have to be considered before the job begins.

 Tree Removal Decision Guide for Abe Springs